cpvrlab/SLProject_doc/Introduction.md

 \section central Central Classes
 <p>
-The blue classes form the center of the SLProject framework:
+The light blue classes form the center of the SLProject framework:
 <ul>
     <li>
-        The SLApplication holds static instances of top-level items such as the scene pointer, the camera calibration objects and the device rotation and location information.
+        The SLApplication holds static instances of top-level items such as the input manager, the scene pointer and the device rotation and location information.
     </li>
     <li>
         SLInputManager collects all user events from the mouse and keyboard as well as from additional input devices such as a LeapMotion or Kinect sensor.
     </li>
     <li>
         SLScene is the top-level class of the framework that represents the scene with